Blopaa/Orn/README.md

 ### Attribution

-This README’s structure and presentation were inspired by [TheDevConnor / Luma](https://github.com/TheDevConnor/luma).
+This README's structure and presentation were inspired by [TheDevConnor / Luma](https://github.com/TheDevConnor/luma).

 ---